Skip to content

 Alarmist language about climate migrants too often ignores the crisis' nuance.

-COP26 climate change, climate refugee, climatechange, climatemigrant, cop26, crisis, HumanRights, immigration, refugee, refugeecrisis
+COP26 climate change, climate refugee, climatechange, climatemigrant, cop26, crisis, HumanRights, immigration, Opinion, refugee, refugeecrisis

 Afghan refugees face cold reception in Europe